apexskier/SKLinearAlgebra/README.md

 - equality (`==`)
 - inequality (`!=`)
 - equivalence (`~=`)
-  - Returns true if the components of two vectos are close to equal to each other.
+  - Returns true if the components are close to equal to each other.
 - inequivalence (`!~=`)
 - vector addition (`+`)
 - vector subtraction (`-`)